Andoreatta/zombie-dice/README.md

  CLI game made in Python

 - Player Scoreboard
-- Score indexing per player
+- Score indexing for each player
 - Input assertion